camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ## Internal Execution

-In the following, we will explain the internal execution steps of process instance migration.
+In the following example, we will explain the internal execution steps of process instance migration.
-It is recommended to read these steps to fully understand the power of process instance migration.
+It is recommended that you read these steps to fully understand the power of process instance migration.

-Migration of a process instance consists of following steps:
+Migration of a process instance consists of the following steps:

 - Validation
 - Migration of mapped active elements